JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

     strips any client-supplied value; otherwise the recorded address can be spoofed by the caller.

+### Native-client telemetry (optional)

+A native app/SDK (iOS, Android) may attach an optional `telemetry` object to any attestation or assertion start/finish request, carrying context no `User-Agent` string can — Play Services version, OEM Credential Manager behavior, the last client-side error code, and more.
+See the `NativeClientTelemetry` schema in the
+[OpenAPI (Swagger) specification](#api-reference) for the full field list.

+The field is entirely optional: a request that omits it behaves exactly as before, and an unrecognized value in an enum-shaped field (`platform`, `native_api`, `flow_context`) is accepted rather than rejecting the request.

+!!! note "Not yet reflected in stored metrics"
+    As of this release, a submitted `telemetry` object is accepted and parsed but **not yet persisted** onto metrics entries or correlated via `client_correlation_id` — that wiring is tracked separately.
+Submitting it today has no observable effect beyond successful deserialization.

 ### Aggregation schedule and retention

 A scheduler computes aggregations on a cadence